Yinwahkreher/ai-literacy-resources/frameworks/ai_readiness/gartner_ai_adoption_phases.md

-# Gartner Artificial Intelligence Maturity Model
+# Gartner Artificial Intelligence Adoption Phases

-Gartner’s **Artificial Intelligence Maturity Model** provides a phased roadmap for organizations adopting AI.
+Gartner’s **Artificial Intelligence Adoption Phases** provides a phased roadmap for organizations adopting AI.
 It identifies five stages of maturity and highlights the importance of use cases, governance, budget, and organizational frameworks in progressing toward AI-enabled transformation.

 ---